epistemex/sesx2pl/README.md

 Converts a Adobe Audition project to a m3u or cue playlist file.

+This was made for an internal need.
+It's provided AS-IS.

+Note that it may not be compatible with newer SESX file versions.

 _Help keep the project alive by supporting the developer:_

 [![PayPalMe](https://github.com/epistemex/transformation-matrix-js/assets/70324091/04203267-58f0-402b-9589-e2dee6e7c510)](https://paypal.me/KenNil)